dayton-outar/shillings/docs/INVESTORS.md

 It's important to note that capital preservation is just one investment approach among many, and each investor's goals and risk tolerance can vary.
 While capital preservation provides a sense of security, it may not offer the same level of potential returns as more aggressive strategies.
 As with any investment approach, individuals should align their investment choices with their financial goals and risk tolerance.

+### What is an ETF?

+An Exchange-Traded Fund (ETF) is a type of investment fund that is traded on stock exchanges, similar to individual stocks.
+ETFs are designed to track the performance of a specific index, sector, commodity, or other asset or group of assets.
+They offer investors a way to gain exposure to a diversified portfolio of assets without needing to buy each individual component separately.

+Here are some key features and characteristics of ETFs:

+1. **Diversification:** ETFs typically hold a diversified portfolio of underlying assets, such as stocks, bonds, commodities, or other securities.
+This diversification helps spread risk and provides investors with exposure to a broader market segment.

+2. **Passive Investment:** Most ETFs aim to replicate the performance of a particular benchmark index, such as the S&P 500 for U.S. stocks.
+As a result, they follow a passive investment strategy and seek to closely match the returns of the index they track.

+3. **Liquidity:** ETFs are traded on stock exchanges throughout the trading day, just like individual stocks.
+This provides investors with the flexibility to buy or sell ETF shares at prevailing market prices during trading hours.

+4. **Low Costs:** ETFs generally have lower expense ratios compared to actively managed mutual funds.
+This is because they aim to track an index's performance rather than relying on active fund managers.

+5. **Transparency:** ETFs typically disclose their holdings on a daily basis, allowing investors to know exactly which assets they own within the fund.

+6. **Intraday Trading:** ETFs can be bought or sold throughout the trading day at market prices, providing investors with the ability to execute trades quickly and take advantage of price fluctuations.

+7. **Tax Efficiency:** ETFs tend to be tax-efficient investment vehicles, as they can minimize capital gains taxes due to the way they are structured and the "in-kind" creation and redemption process.

+8. **Wide Range of Asset Classes:** ETFs are available that cover a wide range of asset classes, including equities (stocks), fixed income (bonds), commodities, currencies, and even more specialized segments like specific sectors or geographic regions.

+9. **Creation and Redemption:** ETFs use a creation and redemption process that involves authorized participants (typically large financial institutions) exchanging the underlying assets for ETF shares.
+This process helps keep the ETF's market price closely aligned with its net asset value (NAV).

+10. **Dividends and Distributions:** ETF investors can receive dividends and distributions from the underlying assets just as they would with individual stocks or other securities.

+ETFs have gained popularity among investors due to their ease of access, cost efficiency, and flexibility.
+They provide a way for investors to build diversified portfolios with exposure to various asset classes, industries, and markets, while also benefiting from the intraday trading and transparency features associated with stock trading.

 ## Fundamental Analysis

 Fundamental analysis is a method used to evaluate the intrinsic value of a security, such as a stock, bond, or commodity, by analyzing its underlying financial and economic factors.
 The goal of fundamental analysis is to determine whether an asset is overvalued or undervalued in the market, and to make informed investment decisions based on this assessment.